U.K.: Bird flu virus found in three dead swans in Dorset: ministry (AFP)

 The swannery, which was originally set up in the 11th century by monks who regarded swan meat as a delicacy, is a popular visitor attraction, but closed on October 28.
 It is due to reopen on March 15, Houston said.

 About 800 swans, as well as other birds, inhabit the wetlands, which are close to the south Dorset shore, to feed and breed.

-- OIE: Highly pathogenic avian influenza, Russia 2 days ago
+- OIE: Equine influenza, Colombia 3 days ago

-- OIE: Highly pathogenic influenza A viruses (infection with) (non-poultry including wild birds), United Kingdom 4 days ago
+- OIE: Low pathogenic avian influenza (poultry), United States of America 4 days ago

 - Case reports of human AIV infection -- Guizhou province 5 days ago